lamanthony/phylodynamics_model_adequacy/readme.md

-# Phylodynamic model adequacy and classification
+# Phylodynamics model adequacy and classification

-### Notes for simualations
+### Notes for simulations

 - For simulations:
 	- 1,000 trees for each setting
 		- BD